godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_index** **(** :ref:`int<class_int>` index **)**

-Adds an index to index array if you are using indexed vertices.
+Adds a vertex to index array if you are using indexed vertices.
 Does not need to be called before adding vertices.

 ----